 Failing that, consider the fact that many abandoned carts aren’t actually abandoned after all, as you can see from the screenshot below, according to Statistia there are 14 main reasons as to why shoppers abandon their carts.

-As the image illustrates, these reasons can (and do) include website crashes, timeouts and declined payments.
+These reasons can (and do) include website crashes, timeouts and declined payments.
 These customers didn’t bail on you because they didn’t like you or your product; it was merely circumstance.
-They may very well come back, but it is your job to reengage them so that they do.
+It’s your job to reengage them and get them back.

 Despite these reported high average abandoned cart rates, our latest research found that when it comes to re-engagement, some practices that we’d believed to be standard just weren’t.
 At the bottom of this post you’ll be able to download our latest findings and report in its entirety, but to give you a taster, you may be surprised to read that our headline finding was that ‘80% of retailers didn’t send us a cart recovery email’ at all!